Sreelal-c/BehaviourAnalyser/README.md

  Through our visual analytic tool, the potential individual smartphone usage patterns are revealed out easily.
  These results will contribute to the smartphone designers, and human-behaviour experts.
  Visualizations more successfully encourage users to explore their personal data.
- However, there are not many existing works taking advantage of visual analytics for analysing individual behaviour patterns in human-smartphone interaction logs.

 ## Developers:
 Sisila OS, Sreelal C, Subanghi Jadav, Vimal Roy